Operation Goodwood: 18 July

 Shortly before dawn on 18 July, the Highland infantry in the south of the Orne bridgehead, quietly retired 0.5 mi from the front line.
-At 05:45, 1,056 Halifax and Avro Lancaster heavy bombers flying at 3000 ft dropped 4800 LT of high explosive bombs around Colombelles, the steelworks, on the positions of the 21st Panzer Division and on the village of Cagny, reducing half of it to rubble.
+At 05:45, 1,056 Halifax and Lancaster heavy bombers flying at 3000 ft dropped 4800 LT of high explosive bombs around Colombelles, the steelworks, on the positions of the 21st Panzer Division and on the village of Cagny, reducing half of it to rubble.
 At 06:40 the British artillery opened fire and twenty minutes later, the second wave of bombers arrived.
-From 10000–13000 ft, American B-26 Marauders released 563 LT of fragmentation bombs on the 16th Luftwaffe Field Division, as fighter-bombers attacked German strong points and gun positions.
+From 10000–13000 ft, American Marauders released 563 LT of fragmentation bombs on the 16th Luftwaffe Field Division, as fighter-bombers attacked German strong points and gun positions.
 During the 45-minute bombardment, the troops and tanks of the 11th Armoured Division moved out of their concentration areas towards the start line.
 H Hour was set for 07:45 and on schedule, the artillery switched to a creeping barrage, which moved ahead of the 11th Armoured Division.

 As the division moved off, more artillery opened fire on Cuverville, Demouville, Giberville, Liberville, Cagny and Émiéville and dropped harassing fire on targets as far south as Garcelles-Secqueville and Secqueville la Campagne.
 Fifteen minutes later, American heavy bombers dropped 1340 LT of fragmentation bombs in the Troarn area and on the main German gun line on the Bourguébus Ridge.
 Only 25 bombers in the three waves were lost, all to German anti aircraft fire.
-Aerial support for the operation was then handed over to 800 fighter-bombers of 83 and 84 Groups.
+Aerial support for the operation was then handed over to 800 fighter-bombers of 83 Group and 84 Group.

 The bombing put the 22nd Panzer Regiment and the III Company, 503rd Heavy Panzer Battalion temporarily out of action, causing varying degrees of damage to their tanks.
 Some were overturned, some were destroyed and twenty were later found abandoned in bomb craters.
 Most of the German front line positions had been neutralised, with the survivors left "dazed and incoherent".
 Dust and smoke had impaired the ability of the bomber crews to identify all their targets and others on the periphery of the bombing zones had remained untouched.
-Cagny and Émiéville were extensively bombed but most of the defenders were unscathed and recovered in time to meet the British advance—both places having clear lines of fire, on the route the British were to take.
+Cagny and Émiéville were extensively bombed but most of the defenders were unscathed and recovered in time to meet the British advance, both places having clear lines of fire on the route the British were to take.
 The 503rd Heavy Tank Battalion rallied rapidly and got to work digging out their tanks.
-On the Bourguébus Ridge, a number of guns were destroyed by the bombing but most of the artillery and anti-tank guns remained intact.
+On Bourguébus Ridge, a number of guns were destroyed by the bombing but most of the artillery and anti-tank guns remained intact.